LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ![Python output](figures/7-3-3-7.png)

-In addition, the leafmap package also provides a method for searching for OSM nearby facilities centered on a specific location, providing a very convenient function for analyzing and interpreting data.
-For example, in the following example, we use the `add_osm_from_address()` method to search for related religious facilities (attribute "amenity": "place_of_worship") within a 1,000-meter radius of Qingshui Station, Taichung; at the same time, we use the `add_osm_from_point()` method to search for relevant school facilities (attributes "amenity": "school") within 1,000 meters of the GPS coordinates (24.26365, 120.56917) of Taichung Qingshui Station.
-Finally, we overlay the results of these two queries on the existing map with different layers.
+The Leafmap package also offers a convenient feature for finding OSM facilities near a specific location, which is incredibly useful for data analysis and interpretation.
+For instance, in the following example, we'll use the `add_osm_from_address()` method to search for religious facilities (with the attribute "amenity": "place_of_worship") within a 1,000-meter radius of Qingshui Station in Taichung.
+Additionally, we'll employ the `add_osm_from_point()` method to look for school facilities (attributes "amenity": "school") within 1,000 meters of the GPS coordinates (24.26365, 120.56917) of Taichung Qingshui Station.

+We will then superimpose the results from these two searches as separate layers onto our existing map.
+This layered approach allows for a detailed and nuanced visual representation of how different types of facilities are distributed in relation to a specific point, offering valuable insights for spatial analysis.

 ```python
 m5.add_osm_from_address(